 • Artificial food colours

-In addition to the change in the breast milk, these diet-related factors can also impact the colour of your urine and the baby’s urine.
-Although these changes in the breast milk colour are normal and might not affect you or the baby, it is advisable to consult your doctor to avoid any apprehensions.
+In addition to the change in breast milk, these diet-related factors can also impact the colour of your and the baby’s urine.
+Although these changes in the breast milk colour are normal and might not affect you or the baby, it is advisable to consult your doctor for clarity or guidance.

 Usual/Normal Breast Milk Colours

-Most of the colour changes are reflected by your diet.
+Most of the colour changes in breast milk are reflected by your diet.
 Although it might be a healthy breast milk colour, at times, it might alarm you.
 Following are some usual or normal breast milk colours:

 When you first start feeding or pumping milk, the milk is lower in fat and thinner.
 This milk has a bluish tinge.
 When you continue feeding milk, the fat increases, and the colour changes; it changes to a creamy shade.

 Colostrum or the first feedings are yellow or sometimes orange in colour.
 This milk is also referred to as “liquid gold breast milk.”
 Beta-carotene, which is an essential nutrient, gives the yellow or orange tinge to the colostrum milk.
 If you notice the yellow or orange tinge after the colostrum stage, it can be related to the items in your diet.
-If you’ve been having carrots, yam, or squash, the milk colour can change.
+If you’ve had carrots, yam, or squash, the colour of breast milk can change.
 Breast milk that is frozen for storage is also yellow in colour.